gucci-ninja/Soft-Eng-Lecture-Notes/3B/3A04/README.md

 - they have functions and are connected into dependency graphs through connectors
 - each one has different synchronization and performance constraints
 - some elements are re-entrant
   - usually more efficient since they avoid synchronization, therefore can be safely executed concurrently, they can be implemented by any thread or process
+  - if element is not reentrant then it should not be more than one thead executing in it at any time
+  - can have an element be invoked by limited number of other elements or unlimited (performance issue)

 #### Basic Guidelines for runtime elements
+1. if an element is reentrant, it can be implemented by any thread/process
+    - usually more efficient
-1. business logics may not allow some elements to be reentrant since order of operations matters a lot when you have shared resources
+    - business logics may not allow some elements to be reentrant since order of operations matters a lot when you have shared resources
-2. if element is reentrant and multiple threads or processes may need to communicate with it, must run on separate threads or processes (thread safety)
+2. if element is not reentrant and multiple threads or processes may need to communicate with it, must run on separate threads or processes (thread safety)
 3. if element has high multiplicity and performance is important to global system, use an application server for implementation
+    - take advantage of thread/resource pooling and data caching
-4. if heavy computations innvolved for deployment at particular location, consider using _cluster of processes_
+4. if heavy computations involved for deployment at particular location, consider using _cluster of processes_
     - architecture is master-slave but it will suffer from performance problem if a master is connected to like 1000 slave processors at one layer
       - if multiple layers it is mores manageable
     - size of cluster is determined by computation load and communication traffic

   ![](img/cluster.PNG)

 5. if element is assigned well-defined complex functions and similar off-the-shelf software exists and performance not critical then use **off the shelf solution**
 6. complex system can be expanded into sub-system with its own elements and connectors
 7. complex element can be transformed into sequence of layered elements
     - each layered element hides low-level system details from upper layers

 ![](img/layered.PNG)